MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 <<<< IMAGE SHOWING THE Condition nodes filled out >>>>

 8. Finally, click the **+** below each of the Condition nodes to add a **Message** node in each branch.
 Add a simple message like 'Hello Seattle!' in the Seattle branch, and 'Hello Bellevue!' in the Bellevue branch.
-Select **Save** in the upper-right corner.
+Select **Save** at the top.

     ![Complete conversation](media/quickstart-create-topic-03.png)